Space-time least-squares isogeometric method and efficient solver for parabolic problems: Conclusions

 \section{Conclusions}

-In this paper we have proposed and studied a least-squares formulation for the heat equation.
-This formulation allows us to design an innovative preconditioner in the framework of isogeometric analysis.
-The preconditioner $\vect{P}$ that we have presented can be applied efficiently thanks to its structure: its matrix representation is a suitable sum of Kronecker products, leading to a Sylvester-like problem.
-The preconditioner $\vect{P}$ is robust with respect to the spline degree and meshsize and its variant, denoted $\vect{P}^{\mathbf{G}}$, has a good performance also when the geometry parametrization ${\mathbf{G}}$ of the patch is not trivial.
+In this paper, we have proposed and studied a least-squares method for the heat equation, that allows us to design an innovative preconditioner in the framework of isogeometric analysis.
+Even though we adopt a global-in-time space-time formulation, based on smooth splines in space and time, the preconditioner $\vect{P}$ that we have presented is highly efficient both in terms of FLOPs and memory, thanks to its matrix representation as suitable sum of Kronecker products, leading to a Sylvester-like problem.

-Numerical results showed a comparison with a preconditioner based on a Incomplete Cholesky factorization of the system matrix $\vect{A}$: the solving times are significantly lower for our preconditioners, indicating that it is a promising approach.
+The computational cost of the preconditioner setup is at most $O(N_{dof})$ FLOPs while its application is $O(N_{dof}^{1 + 1/d})$ FLOPs.
+In our numerical benchmarks the computational time, for serial single-core execution, is in fact close to $O(N_{dof})$, with no dependence on $p$.
+The proposed preconditioner $\vect{P}$ is indeed robust with respect to the spline degree and its variant, denoted with $\vect{P}^{\mathbf{G}}$, has a good performance also when the geometry parametrization ${\mathbf{G}}$ of the patch is not trivial.

+The storage cost is instead $O(p^d N_s + N_{dof})$, under the reasonable assumption that $n^2_t \leq C p^d N_s $.
+We emphasize that is roughly the same storage cost that one would get by discretizing separately in space and time.

-Our preconditioning strategy can be coupled with a matrix-free approach (see \cite{Sangalli2017}), and this is expected to significantly improve the performance of the overall method.
-We also remark that the preconditioner we propose is well-suited for parallelization.
-Even though in this paper we do not consider parallel implementation, this is a promising research direction for the future.
+Our approach could be coupled with a matrix-free idea (see \cite{Sangalli2017}), and this is expected to further improve the efficiency of the overall method.
+Everything is well-suited for parallelization: even though in this paper we do not consider parallel implementation, this is a promising research direction for the future.